 Red is for energy, power and action

 Coca-Cola is considered as the world’s most recognisable brand and has inspired many other to choose red for their logos.
 Many branding psychologists agree that people associate the colour red with action.
 It also has a feeling of urgency to it, which is why it also works for CNN and Time magazine.
 Red is a bold hue that can be seen as a sign of authority.
 Prominent brands that use red span a wide range of industries.
 Think Lego, Kellogg’s, Netflix and Pinterest.
-According to research, red is a top color choice for the food industry (as KFC, Burger Kind and KitKat proves), as it is said to increase one’s appetite.
+According to research, red is a top colour choice for the food industry (as KFC, Burger Kind and KitKat proves), as it is said to increase one’s appetite.

 Yellow and orange is for the bright side of life

 Yellow and orange are both associated with optimism, happiness and a sense of playfulness.
-These colors are used by brands to attract attention and get customers to take notice.
-It is good to note that yellow is the color that is easily distinguished by the human eye.
+These colours are used by brands to attract attention and get customers to take notice.
+It is good to note that yellow is the colour that is easily distinguished by the human eye.
 The likes of Post-It, Lion Matches and McDonald’s all use it in their logos.
 Stand-out orange logos include Nickelodeon, Amazon, Fanta and Mozilla Firefox.